THE PERILS OF PENELOPE PITSTOP

 of 17 episodes; however, it remained on the network until 1971.
 In 1976, it

 entered into syndicated reruns as part of the package show The Fun World of Hanna-Barbera (not to be confused with The FunTASTIC World), and was later seen on Cartoon Network and Boomerang.
-In 1970, the series was adapted
+It would return to television on

-into comic form by Gold
+form by Gold Key Comics

-Key Comics for Golden Comics Digest issues 7 and 11, and as a starring
+for Golden Comics Digest issues 7 and 11, and as a starring

 feature of the anthology title Fun-in for the first